Antonboom/testifylint/README.md

 **Autofix**: true. <br>
 **Enabled by default**: true. <br>
-**Reason**: A common mistake that leads to hiding the incorrect wrapping of sentinel errors.
+**Reason**: In the first two cases, a common mistake that leads to hiding the incorrect wrapping of sentinel errors.

 ---